praveenjuge/praveenjuge/content/blog/how-i-take-notes-using-vs-code-and-github/index.md

 ## I love it so far...

 I've been using this setup for 2 months and I love it so far, but I don't know how long I can go without editing on my mobile or iPad.
-For now i've been adding notes as tasks in Todoist and transferring once i'm on my laptop.
+For now I've been adding notes as tasks in Todoist and transferring once I'm on my laptop.

-So there are some problems, but in this moment i'm happy with this.
+So there are few problems, but in this moment I'm happy with this.